 2. Title of petition

 A petition under Part V of the Electoral Act 1907 shall be entitled “Electoral Act 1907.
-In the Court of Disputed Returns.” and shall also be entitled “In the matter of the Election” in question, describing it as an election of a member of the Legislative Council for the Province in question, or as an election of a member of the Legislative Assembly for the District in question, or as the case may be.
+In the Court of Disputed Returns.” and shall also be entitled “In the matter of the Election” in question, describing it as an election of a member of the Legislative Council, or as an election of a member of the Legislative Assembly for the District in question, or as the case may be.

 It shall be divided into paragraphs, each of which, as nearly as may be, shall be confined to a distinct portion of the subject, and each paragraph shall be numbered consecutively.